The Man Who Played Square

-The Man Who Played Square is a 1924 American action film directed by Alfred Santell and written by John Stone.
+The Man Who Played Square is a lost 1924 American action film directed by Alfred Santell and written by John Stone.
 The film stars Buck Jones, Wanda Hawley, David Kirby, Ben Hendricks Jr., Hank Mann, and Howard Foster.
 The film was released on November 23, 1924, by Fox Film Corporation.

 Plot

 As described in a review in a film magazine, riding madly to his rescue, Matt (Jones) finds his buddy Steve (Scott) has been flogged and later murdered by Spofford (Foster), when Steve attempted to claim his share of the Red Eagle mine, but that Steve also got Spofford.
 Steve makes over his claim to Matt and has him promise to avenge him.
 Matt gets a job at the mine where the foreman is crooked and tries to plant stolen gold on him, but fails through the quick-wit of the cook.
 Piggy (Kirby), discharged for theft, lures Spofford's daughter Bertie (Hawley) into the mine and a fire occurs.
 Matt who has found she is not hard-hearted but merely following her father's methods, rescues her.
 Spangler (Hendricks) the foreman learns of Matt's claim and tries to discredit him, but Bertie refuses to believe him.
 A riot of the disgruntled men led by Spangler is quelled, but Spangler attacks Bertie.
 Matt rescues her and beats Spangler.
 Then, realizing he loves Bertie, he tears up his claim, but she has already read it.
 She tells him that she wants him to take her and the whole mine instead of half, as he had promised Steve.